NagaComBio/NagaComBio.github.io/content/posts/hello_world.md

 tags: ["hugo", "gokarna", "website", "blog", "hello world"]
 ---

-Here is my first post in this new website I build with [Hugo](https://gohugo.io/) and [Gokarna](https://gokarna-hugo.netlify.app/) theme.
-I am going to write about bioinformatics, data science, and other things I like and learn.
-And I hope you will enjoy it !
+Welcome to my new website where I will be sharing my thoughts on bioinformatics, data science, and other topics that interest me.
+I hope you will find it enjoyable!

-So to start, I am going to write about how I build this website.

-## Create a website with Hugo and Gokarna
+## Creating a website with Hugo and Gokarna theme

-I accendital stumbled upon Hugo, when I liked a github page with a Gokarna theme.
-It was so beautiful and simple that I wanted to have the same.
-So I started to read about Hugo and how to use it.
+To kick things off, I thought I'd share how I built this website using (Hugo)[https://gohugo.io/] and (Gokarna)[https://gokarna-hugo.netlify.app/] theme.
+It all started when I stumbled upon a GitHub page with the Gokarna theme, and was immediately drawn to its simplicity and beauty.
+Intrigued, I began researching how to use Hugo and eventually built this website.

 ### Install Hugo on your computer

-I have used the [homebrew](https://brew.sh/) package manager to install Hugo on my Mac.
+I have installed Hugo on my Mac using the [homebrew](https://brew.sh/) package manager.
 You can find the instructions [here](https://gohugo.io/getting-started/installing/).

 ```bash
 brew install hugo